hjwebb/ILLiad_DOI_PMID_Resolver_with_Libkey/README.md

 The associated powerpoint file generally describes what the functionality is and what files need to be edited.
 It is a little outdated and does not include retraction information.
 Some basic instructions are below.

 ## Javascript File
-DOIPMIDResolver_LK.js uses ThirdIron’s Libkey
-  - Add your ThirdIron ID and an API key by editing lines 37 and 38
+In DOIPMIDResolver_LK.js **add your ThirdIron ID and an API key by editing lines 37 and 38** Put .js file on your webpage server in the folder called “js”

 Another older js file is still included for reference: DOIResolver.js It uses OA.Works’ OpenAccess button which has been sunsetted since posting.

-Put .js file on your webpage server in the folder called “js”

 ### Website Tracking - Matomo and JS File
 If you use Matomo and want to capture the Libkey link as an outlink in Matomo, hide the function in lines 368-373 and unhide the function in lines 377 to 385.
 You'll probably want to change the link description 'https://libkey.io/libraries/1990/ illresolver' to match your needs.